kurtgn/yappa/README.md

 ### Only one route

-Because Yandex Cloud Functions do not have the concept of URL routies, Your Flask app can only have one route:
+Because Yandex Cloud Functions do not have the concept of URL routes, Your Flask app can only have **one route**:

 ```python
 @app.route('/', methods=[...])

 ```

-and all the routing should be done with GET parameters:
+and all the routing should be done with **GET parameters**:

 ```python